seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 ### Lower bound

-The main goal of the lower bound argument is to prove the following statement:
+The main goal of the lower-bound argument is to prove the following statement:

 ```lean
 def criticalRadius : ℝ := (Real.pi)⁻¹